ashokJoshi-w/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
 🎮 Tic-Tac-Toe

-A modern & interactive Tic-Tac-Toe game with stylish animations!
+A fun & interactive Tic-Tac-Toe game built with HTML, CSS & JavaScript.

 ✨ Features

-🎨 3×3 responsive game board
+3×3 responsive board

-✨ X & O with smooth animations
+X & O with animations

-🖱 Hover effects for interactive fun
+Hover effects & stylish UI

-🏆 Win/draw detection with messages
+Win/draw detection

-🔄 Restart button to play again
+Restart button

-📱 Works on desktop & mobile

 🕹 How to Play

 Open index.html in a browser

-Click on a cell to place X or O
+Click a cell to place X or O

-Players take turns until someone wins or it’s a draw
+Take turns until someone wins or it’s a draw

-Click Restart to start a new game
+Click Restart to play again

-📂 Project Structure
+📂 Project Files

-tic-tac-toe/
-│
-├── index.html       # Game layout
+index.html – layout

-├── style.css        # Styling & animations
+style.css – styling & animations

-├── script.js        # Game logic
+script.js – game logic
-└── README.md        # Project documentation

 ⚡ License

+Free to use for learning & personal projects

 Free to use for learning & personal projects